Map of venues around Cambridge

 Parkside Hall & Gym

-Formerly called Parkside Community College, the Parkside Federation Academy site is on the opposite side of Parker's Piece from the main high street (and much closer to the end of Park Terrace than implied on the map above).
+Formerly called Parkside Community College, the Parkside Federation Academy site (Parkside, Cambridge CB1 1EH) is on the opposite side of Parker's Piece from the main high street (closer to the end of Park Terrace than to East Road).
 It has quite a long entrance driveway and its own car park.
 Do not hang about after class or you will get locked in and/or annoy the site managers.

-The hall (11.0m by 14.1m) is in the main building, down the corridor to the right and then left around the inner courtyard.
+The hall (11.0m by 14.1m) is in the main building.
+If you are using the entrance facing Parker's Piece, you go down the corridor to the right and then left around the inner courtyard and the Hall will be on your right.

-The gym (12.5m by 21.3m) is in a separate building on the right, down a slope - and is behind you if you are about to try the main building entrance by mistake.
+The gym (12.5m by 21.3m) is in a separate building down a slope to the right of the driveway - and is behind you if you are about to try the main building entrance by mistake.

 University Centre or Grad.
 Pad

 This is where General Dancing (our free social session on Friday evening) is held.
 It is also the location for the club's AGM and sometimes even for Cuppers.
-The University Centre is a large building off Mill Lane, opposite the river.
+The University Centre (Granta Place, Mill Lane, Cambridge CB2 1RU) is a large concrete building off Mill Lane, opposite the river.
 We use the Main Dining Hall (usable floor space 11.6m by 13.4m minus the counter) on the second floor.

 University Social Club